ukhsa-collaboration/covid19-app-system-public/doc/design/deployments.md

-# Deployment structure for AppSystem and supporting subsystems
+# Deployments

-The complete CTA system combines several subsystems that are loosely interdependent but can be deployed individually.
+The COVID-19 App System combines several subsystems that are loosely interdependent but can be deployed individually.

 We refer to an individual subsystem as a "bubble".
 A bubble is comprised of a set of AWS resources and associated artifacts (i.e. lambda binaries, static resources etc.) that are deployed together and managed in a separate terraform state.